-(1) Includes 139,563 shares of common stock.
+- (1) Includes 139,563 shares of common stock.
 Does not include an option to purchase 160,000 shares at \$.35 per shares to be issued upon the Company raising an additional \$3 million in equity.
-Mr. Gadbaw does not currently have any outstanding options to acquire additional shares of common stock of the Company.

-(2) Includes (i) 29,927 shares of common stock, (ii) 300,000 shares of restricted stock issued August 24, 2009 under the 2008 Equity Incentive Plan and (iii) options to acquire up to an additional 543,292 shares of common stock of the Company, all of which are presently exercisable.
-Does not include an option to purchase 80,000 shares at \$.35 per shares to be issued upon the Company raising an additional \$3 million in equity.

-(3) Includes 621,429 shares of common stock, 200,000 shares of restricted stock issued August 24, 2009 under the 2008 Equity Incentive Plan and options to acquire an additional 200,000 shares of common stock at \$.35 per share that are presently exercisable.
+Mr. Gadbaw does not currently have any outstanding options to acquire additional shares of common stock of the Company. - (2) Includes (i) 29,927 shares of common stock and (ii) options to acquire up to an additional 543,292 shares of common stock of the Company, all of which are presently exercisable.
+Does not include an option to purchase 80,000 shares at \$.35 per shares to be issued upon the Company raising an additional \$3 million in equity. - (3) Includes 621,429 shares of common stock and options to acquire an additional 200,000 shares of common stock at \$.35 per share that are presently exercisable.
 Does not include (i) 621,429 shares of common stock underlying warrants that are not exercisable within 60 days and (ii) options to purchase 50,000 shares of common stock at \$.35 per share that are not exercisable until achievement of certain performance targets as provided in Mr. Ruwe's employment agreement.